Hello, I'm Dolly: Commercial performance

 The album debuted at number 43 on the Billboard Top Country Albums chart dated November 11, 1967.
 It peaked at number 11 on January 13, 1968, its tenth week on the chart.
 The album charted for a total of 14 weeks.

 Reissues

 The album was reissued by Monument in 1972 as a two LP set with 1970's As Long as I Love under the title The World of Dolly Parton.
 It was reissued on CD in 1988 as The World of Dolly Parton, Volume One.
 The album was released as a digital download on December 4, 2015.

 Track listing

+All tracks written by Dolly Parton and Bill Owens, except where noted.

 Personnel

 Adapted from the album liner notes.